My Overall Thoughts:

 - 1. – Les Miserables – Excellent adaptation of this classic story that works so well as a drama without the need of the music.
 Amazing cast with two former Oscar winners at the helm.
 Such a powerful story with such a great message which is brought to life so easily here clearly making this film a must watch for fans of the story or for those who shy away from musicals but still enjoy the drama here.

-Do I agree with the Oscar winner? –
+Do I agree with the Oscar winner? – Not at all!
+MoTB was a nice film, but that year had so many better ones.

 Let me know what you think about these films and my rankings!